Vicksburg Hill Billies: Cotton States League (1902–1908, 1910–1912)

 The Vicksburg Hill Billies won the 1911 Cotton States League Championship.
-With a regular season Cotton States League record of 73–42, the Hill Billies finished 1st in the Cotton States League, which had no playoffs.
+With a regular season Cotton States League record of 73–42, the Hill Billies finished first in the Cotton States League, which had no playoffs.
 The 1911 manager was Oliver Mills.

 The 1912 Vicksburg Hill Billies disbanded mid-season.
-Vicksburg was in 1st place with a record of 66–42, when the franchise disbanded on August 13, 1912, after two other teams in the six–team league disbanded earlier.
+Vicksburg was in first place with a record of 66–42, when the franchise disbanded on August 13, 1912, after two other teams in the six–team league disbanded earlier.
 The manager was Oliver Mills.
 The Cotton States League played with three teams until folding for the season on August 28, 1912.

 Cotton States League (1922–1932, 1937, 1941)

 The Cotton States League reformed, adding playoffs for the first time.
 The 1922 Vicksburg Hill Billies rejoined the six–team Class D Cotton States League.
-With a record of 56–60, Vicksburg finished 4th in the Cotton States League.
+With a record of 56–60, Vicksburg finished fourth in the Cotton States League.
 The 1922 managers were Leslie Crichlow and Red Torkelson.

 Vicksburg became an affiliate of the St. Louis Cardinals in 1923.
 On July 24, 1923, the Cotton States League stopped play for the season.
-With a record of 37–43, Vicksburg finished 6th in the eight–team league.
+With a record of 37–43, Vicksburg finished in sixth place in the eight–team league.
 They were Managed by Cy Slapnicka and Oliver Mills.

 The 1924 season saw The Cotton League return to play.
-The Vicksburg Hill Billies had four different managers lead the team in Cotton States League play, as the Hill Billies finished 38–62, 6th in the Cotton States League.
+The Vicksburg Hill Billies had four different managers lead the team in Cotton States League play, as the Hill Billies finished 38–62, placing sixth in the Cotton States League.
 They were managed by Red Torkelson, Grady Adkins, Oliver Mills and Jimmy Johnston.

-Led by Manager Clifton Runt Marr, the 1925 Vicksburg Hill Billies finished 4th in the Cotton States League.
+Led by Manager Clifton Runt Marr, the 1925 Vicksburg Hill Billies finished fourth in the Cotton States League.
 Vicksburg had a regular season record of 60–62.

 The 1926 Vicksburg Hill Billies continued play in the Cotton States League.
-Vicksburg finished 58–71, 7th in the league, under managers Bob Clarke and Bunny Fabrique.
+Vicksburg finished 58–71, placing seventh in the league, under managers Bob Clarke and Bunny Fabrique.

-With a record of 54–70, the 1927 Vicksburg Hill Billies finished 6th in the Cotton States League.
+With a record of 54–70, the 1927 Vicksburg Hill Billies finished sixth in the Cotton States League.
 The manager was Bunny Fabrique.